freesewing/freesewing/markdown/dev/tutorials/pattern-design/part2/adding-options/en.md

 The `menu` property on our option is *extra*.
 It will be ignored by FreeSewing's core library and if we leave it out, our design will produce the same result.

-Instead, this `menu` property is there for the benefit FreeSewing's development environment which will use this to build a menu structure for the various options.
+Instead, this `menu` property is there for the benefit of FreeSewing's development environment which will use this to build a menu structure for the various options.

 This is covered in more detail in [Part 3](/tutorials/pattern-design/part3) of this tutorial.